 A lot of very large piggy banks were cracked open to make this coin collection.
 With some 600,000 objects, you’d need to view about 165 per second to be finished in an hour.

 So get a move on.

 Although one of the most important such collections in the world, you’ll need an English book or audio guide to get anything more than a quick visual impression.
-As with the Egyptian and Antiquity galleries, almost all information is in German only.
+As with the Antiquity galleries, almost all information is in German only.

 Spot the famous person

 The first gallery traces the history of medallions, beginning with 14th century examples.
 You’ll also notice a wonderful series of miniature portraits along the wall (which continues in the next gallery).

 These paintings were put together by Archduke Ferdinand II of Tyrol in the 16th century.
 Since the smartphone appeared over 400 years too late for his needs, he was forced instead to capture “snaps” of the rich, regal and famous through commissioned portraits.

 It’s the largest collection of its kind from the renaissance and most are “genuine”, in the sense that they’re realistic representations of what people actually looked like (rather than what they wanted you to think they looked like).